matthieucabos/Matrix_lib-v2.0/README.md

 	* **Signals**
 	* **Float and Int matrix**
 	* **etc**

-To read a matrix from an external file, you can use the Matrix Getter py file into the main github repository to extract and use any matrix with this lib.
 	It contains differents kind of function :

 	* Primary utility functions as Ribbon converter, usual operators, ...
 	* Middle level functions as Matrix extraction/recognition, usuals algebrica operations, ...
 	* Hard level functions as Strassen algorithm, Convolutions, System resolution, Tensorial operations, ...

+To read a matrix from an external file, you can use the Matrix Getter py file into the main github repository to extract and use any matrix with this lib.

-The full description of each part is avaible on the left tree entries.
+The full description of each part is avaible on the left tree entries of the documentation.
 All the functions are documented and a small example will be used as an Usage Guide.

 Setup